Skip to content

 3. Quote questions (“how much?”) - the AI reports the approved quote total or, if the quote is pending, reminds the customer to approve it.
 It never fabricates prices - if there is no quote on file, it escalates to staff.

-4. General questions - the AI uses the L1 support prompt with the garage’s voice.
+5. General questions - the AI uses the L1 support prompt with the garage’s voice.
 Responses are 2-4 sentences, warm and conversational, and always end with a footer: “I’m an AI assistant.
-Reply HUMAN to speak to someone.
+Reply HUMAN to speak to someone.”
+For recognised customers, the reply also includes their secure customer portal link (a short tflow.link/p/... address) so they can book or check status without calling.
+If the customer has no active portal link, the AI mentions your phone number instead.

 When the intent is booking_request at 0.8+ confidence, the booking agent takes over: